Positron00/llm_demo/README.md

-This is a demo repo for using open source large language models (llm).
+This is a sandbox repo for trying open source large language models (llm).